Multipacker/msdf-gen/README.md

-In the Glyph List you can scroll through either all glyphs that are defined in the font, or all of Unicode (this will just interleave the defined glyphs with with missing glyphs).
+In the Glyph List you can scroll through either all glyphs that are defined in the font, or all of Unicode (this will just interleave the defined glyphs with missing glyphs).
 Glyphs will be generated on demand and there is currently no way to export them.

 The Glyph View allows you to pan around and zoom-in on glyphs.
 You can also enable contour drawing, debug logs, and raw textures per glyph.